Skip to main content

 6. Are investigators with other sources of support eligible?

 Individuals who have other support are eligible and may continue as principal investigator on other grants.
-However, awardees are expected to devote the major portion (at least 51%) of their research time/effort to activities supported by the NIH Director's Pioneer Award in the first three years of the award (see Q&A 9 below).
-Since the NIH Director's Pioneer Awards are expected to support distinctly new research, awards will not be made to enable investigators to expand research projects that are ongoing.
+However, awardees are expected to devote the major portion (at least 51%) of their research time/effort to activities supported by the Pioneer Award in the first three years of the award.
+The Pioneer Award is meant to support a distinctly new research direction.
+Proposals should not enable investigators to expand research projects that are ongoing.

 7. Are postdoctoral fellows eligible?

 While there are no career stage eligibility criteria, applicants must be able to show concrete evidence for their claim of innovativeness.
 This could be very difficult for a postdoctoral fellow who has never conducted independent research.
-In addition, like all NIH grants, the NIH Director's Pioneer Awards are made to institutions on behalf of investigators.
+In addition, like all NIH grants, the Pioneer Awards are made to institutions on behalf of investigators.
 Because most institutions will only authorize grant applications from individuals who are independent investigators, this could present an administrative barrier to applying.
-Outstanding, highly innovative early stage and junior investigators may want to consider applying for the NIH Director's New Innovator Award or NIH Director's Early Independence Award, as appropriate.
+Early stage and recently graduated investigators may consider applying for the NIH Director's New Innovator Award or NIH Director's Early Independence Award, as appropriate.

 8. Is there a limit to the number of applications an institution can submit?